 Rebecca looks at the top 3 cards of your deck and lets you add 1 {Dressrosa} type card and trash the rest.
 As for Leo, he has to rest your Leader or Stage to activate his effect, so it’s best to rest Corrida Coliseum so you don’t lose a Leader attack.
 Leo looks at the top 5 cards of your deck and lets you add 2 cards other than “Leo” that have the {Dressrosa} type and trash 1 card from your hand.
 Leo is a better option to find the cards you need and fix your hand by trashing the card you need the least.

-You’re fine with resting your Leader on turn 1 since you’re not going to attack with him anyways.
+You’re fine with resting your Leader on turn 1 since you’re not going to attack with him anyway.

 Low-cost Blockers